Adolf Bayersdorfer

-Adolf Christian Bayersdorfer (7 June 1842, Erlenbach am Main – 21 December 1901, Munich), was a German art historian and chess composer.
+Adolf Christian Bayersdorfer (7 June 1842, in Erlenbach am Main – 21 December 1901, in Munich), was a German art historian and chess composer.

 Bayersdorfer, the son to a forester, moved with his mother to Munich after his father died in 1853.
 He married Jenny Pauly in 1880; they had three children.
 He died aged 59 from a heart condition.

 Art historian

 From 1862 Bayersdorfer studied at the Wilhelmsgymnasium (a grammar school in Munich), and then philosophy and art history at university.
 From 1874, for six years, he studied the works of Italian painters while in Italy, mainly Venice, under the support of a state scholarship.
 He was a significant art historian from the 1870s to the 1890s who was involved in the 1871 congress on the Dresden Holbeinstreit (Dresden Holbein Controversy), a seminal event on two paintings attributed to Hans Holbein the Younger, which drove a more exact methodology on attribution.
 He wrote theatre and painting reviews for Viennese and Munich newspapers.

 In 1880 Bayersdorfer was curator at the Alte Pinakothek and administrator of the Bavarian State Painting Collections in Munich, where he curated art work and wrote catalogues.
 He corresponded with significant painters of his time and was a close friend to Arnold Böcklin.
 In 1897 he received an honorary doctorate from the University of Leipzig.